 Also known as NGC 3576, this image features loops of gas blown by the stellar winds of young stars intertwined with the dust from old exploded stars.
 While the nebula was discovered by William Herschel in 1834, the appellation “Statue of Liberty Nebula” is a recent suggestion (2009) by Dr. Mazlin of the Star Shadows Remote Observatory.
 The “Statue” is formed by the shape of the dark matter in the nebulosity at the center of the image.
 This image was awarded an AstroBin “Top Pick” nomination.

-We hoped that you enjoyed this gallery and we wish Diego Cartes continued clear skies for imaging with his Tele Vue-76!
+We hope that you enjoyed this gallery and we wish Diego Cartes continued clear skies for imaging with his Tele Vue-76!

 - Our first blog on Diego Cartes from 2018: Tele Vue-76: Imaging the Southern Hemisphere